neex/http2smugl/README.md

 ## Why focus on HTTP/2?

 In HTTP/2, all HTTP headers' names and values are binary.
 That means that technically they can contain additional spaces or even newlines.

-Despite these things being rejected by most implementations, we hope to find ones that allow such headers.
+[RFC7540#10.3](https://tools.ietf.org/html/rfc7540#section-10.3) states that implementations that translate HTTP/2 requests to HTTP/1 must take care of the limitations on the character set that arise from such a conversion; most implementations indeed reject them.
+Despite this, we hope to find ones that allow such headers.
 They will corrupt the converted HTTP/1.1 request to the backend.

 Another point is that some recent fixes related to HTTP Request Smuggling might be implemented only for HTTP/1.1 parsers.